 - For claims that don’t succeed, you won’t need to pay any solicitor’s fees.

 If your claim is successful and you are paid compensation, your solicitor will earn a success fee.
 This is a percentage of your settlement amount and will be set out in the CFA.

 By law, success fees are capped to prevent overcharging and to ensure that you always get the majority of your compensation.
 They are used to cover the cost of your solicitor’s time and effort.

 If you would like us to see if a solicitor could be funded by a No Win No Fee agreement, please call today.

 Hopefully, we have now answered the question, “What is the legal height of a trip hazard in the UK?”.
 If the information we’ve provided has led you to believe you have a valid claim, we are ready to help you.
 To get in touch with our specialists, you can:

 - Call our free advice line on 0161 696 9685.

 - Use the live chat option and discuss your case with an online advisor.

-- Let us know what happened via our online enquiry form.
+- Contact us through our online enquiry form.